Can Stress Cause a Heart Attack?

 The one word answer is, definitely.
 A reduction in stress levels tends to reverse or diminish most of the physical and biochemical changes that stress causes in the body.

-Stress management techniques are directed towards making the parasympathetic (rest and digest) system of the body stronger over a period of time.
-This reduces heart rate, makes the heart muscle stronger, thus making the heart more efficient while using less energy.
+Stress management techniques aim to make the parasympathetic (rest and digest) system of the body stronger over a period of time.
+This reduces heart rate, makes the heart muscle stronger and more efficient.
 It also relaxes the blood vessels all over the body, which leads to increased blood flow to the heart and other vital organs.

-Stress management along with lifestyle modifications like dietary changes and regular exercise help in reducing weight, lowering levels of glucose and cholesterol in the blood, improve mood, and have a positive effect on overall wellbeing.
+Stress management, along with lifestyle modifications like dietary changes and regular exercise, help in reducing weight, lowering levels of glucose and cholesterol in the blood, improve mood, and have a positive effect on overall health and wellbeing.

 Techniques of stress management